Speaks what cannot be expressed.

 I think this was his way of telling me that everything was going to be just fine and everything would be alright.

-Two weeks prior to his passing, while with his friends, a song played and he said that when he dies, he would want this song to be played at his funeral.
+A few weeks prior to his passing, while with his friends, a song played and he said that when he dies, he would want this song to be played at his funeral.

 “If I ever leave this world alive